Proud to Be Oklahoma’s Leading Professional Theatre

 Lyric Theatre of Oklahoma came from humble beginnings.

-The mission of Lyric Theatre of Oklahoma is to produce quality professional theatre; to encourage and educate talented individuals; to promote collaboration among the arts; and to enrich the quality of life for the people of Oklahoma.
+The mission of Lyric Theatre of Oklahoma is to produce quality professional theatre in Oklahoma; to encourage and educate talented individuals; to promote collaboration among the arts in our community; and to enrich the quality of life for the people of Oklahoma.

 James A. Bermingham, Jr.